json-everything/json-everything/json-everything.net/wwwroot/md/vocabs-data-2022.md

 If the value is a Relative JSON Pointer, it is resolved against the instance at the location currently being evaluated.

-If the value is a URI reference, it must be resolved in accordance with the rules of `$ref` resolution for the relevant JSON Schema specification (e.g. [draft 2020-12, §8.2](https://json-schema.org/draft/2020-12/json-schema-core.html#name-base-uri-anchors-and-derefe)).
+Otherwise, it must be resolved in accordance with the rules of `$ref` resolution for the relevant JSON Schema specification (e.g. [draft 2020-12, §8.2](https://json-schema.org/draft/2020-12/json-schema-core.html#name-base-uri-anchors-and-derefe)).
 However, unlike `$ref` which requires that the indicated data must represent a valid schema object, a `data` reference can identify any value which is valid for the associated keyword.

+Because JSON Pointers and Relative JSON Pointers are syntactically valid URIs, the value MUST be checked in the sequence indicated above in order to properly identify the pointer types from other URIs.

+For each successfully resolved reference, the full value at the specified location MUST be returned.

+If a reference cannot be resolved, or if a resolved value is not valid for the associated keyword, evaluation MUST halt.
+Implementations SHOULD use native features of their language to report the failure as appropriate.
+Implementations MAY continue to attempt to resolve other references so that multiple resolution failures can be reported together, however further schema evaluation MUST NOT continue.

+#### 4.3.1 External Data Access

-Implementations SHOULD provide a means to pre-load and cache any external reference but MAY be configured to fetch external documents at evaluation time.
+Implementations SHOULD provide a means to pre-load and cache any external references prior to evaluation but MAY be configured to fetch external documents at evaluation time.
 Documents fetched from URIs which contain a JSON Pointer fragment MUST be interpreted using a media type that allows resolution of such fragments.

-If any single reference cannot be resolved, validation MUST fail; otherwise the full value at the specified location is returned.

-If the resolved value is not valid for the associated keyword, validation MUST fail.
+Users should be aware that fetching data from external location may carry certain security risks not covered by this document.

-### 3.4 Errors
+### 4.4 Output

-The `data` keyword can generate two validation failure states as specified by this document:

-- a URI reference cannot be resolved, and
-- a URI reference can be resolved but the returned value is invalid for the associated keyword.

-To make debugging `data` simpler, implementations SHOULD provide an error message indicating what the failure was and for which key it occurred.

-If both of these succeed, the evaluation output of the formed schema is reported into the overall schema output incorporating "data" into the evaluation path and following on with additional pointer segments as navigable within the formed schema.
+The evaluation output of the formed schema is reported into the overall schema output incorporating "data" into the evaluation path and following on with additional pointer segments as navigable within the formed schema.

-Annotation results of the formed schema are retained so that they can be processed by other keywords such as `unevaluatedItems` and `unevaluatedProperties`.
+Annotation results of the formed schema are retained as per the host schema so that they can be processed by other keywords such as `unevaluatedItems` and `unevaluatedProperties`.

-## 4. A Short Example
+## 5. A Short Example

 The following defines a schema to validate an object instance with a `foo` property that must contain an integer value less than or equal to the value in the instance's `minValue` property.